dimention/harvester/README.md

 -------------

 **Harvester** is eRepublik web scraping utility.
 It allows you easily get useful information directly from game.
 It's written in PHP and based mainly on DOMXPath library.
-Requires PHP 5.3+
+Requires PHP 5.3+.
+For **standalone API webserver** look in [erpk/harsever](https://github.com/erpk/harserver).

 Get started
 -----------

 Recommended way to install library is getting it through [Composer](http://getcomposer.org/).
-Example of composer.json file:
+Create composer.json file in your application directory:
 ```json
 {
     "require": {